“I’m not teaching you how to move your feet; I’m teaching you how to move your mind“

 Morihei Ueshiba ( 1883 – 1969 )

-An insight to Morihei Ueshiba legacy, translated as the way of universal harmony ( Ai- Ki-do ), is attained through commitment to collaborative, generous and meaningful practice; resulting in the studied form becoming natural, spontaneously and fulfilling in and of itself.
+To further gain insight into Morihei Ueshiba legacy, which is translated as the way of universal harmony ( Ai – Ki – do ), requires a commitment to collaborative, generous and meaningful practice which eventually results in the visual form becoming natural, spontaneously and fulfilling in and of itself.

 In essence, Aikido is a means to study the “self” through the disciple of the Budō.
 In many ways similar to Yoga, Zazen (seated meditation) and other spiritual traditions.
 It is without question a lifetime pursuit for the dedicated student.